 Certain of the statements made and information contained herein are considered "forward-looking information" within the meaning of the British Columbia Securities Act.
 These statements relate to future events or the Company's future performance.
 All statements, other than statements of historical fact, may be forward-looking statements.
 Forward-looking statements are often, but not always, identified by the use of words such as "seek", "anticipate", "plan", "continue", "estimate", "expect", "may", "will", "project", "predict", "propose", "potential", "targeting", "intend", "could", "might", "should", "believe" and similar expressions.
-These statements to differ materially from those anticipated in such forward-looking statements.
+These statements involve known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking statements.
 The Company believes that the expectations reflected in those forward-looking statements are reasonable but no assurance can be given that these expectations will prove to be correct and such forward-looking statements included in this MD&A should not be unduly relied upon by investors as actual results may vary.
 These statements speak only as of the date of this MD&A and are expressly qualified, in their entirety, by this cautionary statement.